Selective Microbial Metabolism Regulation Technology(SMMRT)

 Scientific studies are also showing us that there are certain microbial species that are beneficial, and their absence in a human or animal, is linked to the development or severity of certain diseases (e.g., certain Clostridia and Lactobacillus spp. are linked to positive health outcomes); so there are certain microbes we wish to protect and/or enrich in a biofilm to promote health, well-being and longevity.

-We have therefore developed a novel proprietary approach to combat the unwanted pesky microbes (or their bad behaviors and metabolic effectors) while leaving the beneficial microbes relatively untouched, and in a manner that does not utilize traditional ‘molecular sledgehammer’ approaches.
-Our SMMRT approach (Selective Microbial Metabolism Regulation Technology) has given rise to an initial pipeline of formulations that combat unwanted microbial effects.
+We have therefore developed a novel proprietary approach to combat the destructive bacteria and their harmful behaviors, while empowering the beneficial microbes to thrive.
+Our approach utilizes safe enzymes and nutrients to regulate who lives in biofilm and can shift bacterial ecosystems from disease-causing to health-promoting.
+We do not utilize traditional ‘molecular sledgehammer’ approaches like antibiotics or antiseptics.
+Our SMMRT approach (Selective Microbial Metabolism Regulation Technology) has given rise to an initial pipeline of formulations that regulate biofilm… wherever it may be.